korandabit/profile/_posts/2013-04-18-5-webcam-starts-to-capture.md

 And despite this, I felt like I was with my parents.
 I told them how things were and when I'd be coming home.
 Not a lot of words were exchanged, but that's not the point.
 I saw them twenty-some short times over, and little by little my reality was restored.
 The world finally got fair again.

-Continue reading: <a title="6.
-Battle for peace and quiet" href="http://thoughtrepair.wordpress.com/2013/04/19/6-battle-for-peace-and-quiet/">6.
-Battle for peace and quiet</a>
+Continue reading: 6.
+Battle for peace and quiet